 Steve sighed and watched Danny wander off before glancing back at the cat who was still watching him.
 The look in the cat's eyes still bothered him a bit but he didn't think Danny would have brought it over if it was likely to attack him out of the blue.
 Licking his lips nervously, Steve walked out of the room towards the kitchen, his eyes not leaving the cat.
 He wondered briefly if Danny's cat was the same one who had left bloody paw prints in the house.
 No, Danny didn't seem like the kind of guy who would bring an animal to the crime scene that could damage evidence.

 Danny wasn't in the kitchen when Steve entered but he could hear the man wandering around in the nearby rooms, his voice soft and full of love like it had been in the car while he talked to his daughter.
 Realizing Danny might be a while Steve grabbed a beer took a long drink and then walked over to his duffle bag which was sitting by the door out to the lanai, right where he had left it earlier.
 Pulling out a clean, dry tee-shirt, Steve grabbed his beer and headed outside.
 The sun was setting and he hadn't had a chance to just sit back and watch it go down over the waves of his home in over a decade.

-By the time Steve had made it to the sand where a pair of weather roughened wooden chairs were set out, Danny was already walking out of the house, his own bottle of beer in one hand, a bowl of milk in the other and his cat following along behind.
+By the time Steve had made it to the sand where a pair of weather roughened wooden chairs were set out, Danny was already walking out of the house, his own bottle of beer in one hand, a bowl of milk in the other and his cat following along behind him like a shadow.
 Steve shook out his shirt and glanced over at the cat who jumped up onto one of the chairs.
 Danny set the bowl of milk down on the sand and turned to look over at Steve.